dhbalaji/dt-coding-exercise/README.md

 5. Functional programming concepts like pure functions have been used to prevent `side effects`.

+6. `sass` has not been used, bootstrap utility classes used wherever possible.

 ## Feature additions & corrections

 1. Added `usability aspects` like, in place feedback when action is performed like filter results below the filter action button.

-2. Added currency labels for page sales & total sales so that it represents monetary value at one glance.
+2. Added `currency symbol` along with numbers for page sales & total sales so that it represents monetary value at one glance.
 Same has been added in table header.

-3. Used standard formatting for monetary number formatting instead of dot which was mentioned in mock up.
+3. Used `standard formatting` for monetary number formatting instead of dot which was mentioned in mock up.
 It was confusing whether it was decimal point or formatting dot.

-4. Added configuration based conditions for currency, number of rows, pagination pills count so that the app can be scaled easily.
+4. Added `configuration based` conditions for currency, number of rows, pagination pills count so that the app can be scaled easily.

 ## Config parameters used

 - Page size for display - 10

 - Currency for formatting and display of values - USD

 - Top performer baseline value - 800

 - Number of pills in the paging toolbar - 5

 Visit [./src/config.js]()

 ## Other production grade features that are implemented

-- Demonstrated how access privileges can be handled with help of POC [./src/common/WithAccessChecks.js]()
+- Demonstrated how access privileges can be handled with help of HOC [./src/common/WithAccessChecks.js]()

 - Used `adapter` module to convert response to match application requirements.
-Moreover the code in the adaptor is not re-rendered like the component code, keeping up the app `performance`
+The code in the adaptor is not re-rendered like the component code which improves the app `performance`

 - Used `formatters` in one module to promote reuse and easy maintainability.

 - API calls related methods are put in one module which can be moved to `redux middleware` when the application spans to multiple pages/screens.

-- All utility, formatters, factory & adaptor methods are pure functions.
+- All utility, formatters, factory & adaptor methods are `pure functions`.
 This helps to reduce defects caused by `side effects`.

 ## Product backlog